Skip to content

 Role and Governance of the National Council

-The National Council serves as the principal governing authority of IIESMS, responsible for setting the strategic direction of the Institute and ensuring its continued relevance to professionals across all five disciplines.
-Council members are elected by the membership and serve defined terms, bringing representation from each sector group to the governance table.
+The National Council is the principal governing authority of IIESMS, responsible for setting the strategic direction of the Institute and ensuring its continued relevance to professionals across all five disciplines.
+Under the 2026 Articles of Association and Byelaws, Council membership is capped at 16 elected members, drawn from across the five sector groups and from the Institute's portfolio areas.

-The Council meets on a quarterly basis to review institutional performance, approve policy changes, and oversee the financial management of the Institute.
-Between formal meetings, Council officers and portfolio holders progress their assigned responsibilities, from education and membership standards through to business development and European partnerships.
+The Council meets on a quarterly basis to review institutional performance, approve policy changes and oversee the financial management of the Institute.
+Between formal meetings, Council officers and portfolio holders progress their assigned responsibilities, from education and membership standards through to business development, international partnerships, health resilience and public relations.

-Key responsibilities of the National Council include approving new membership grades and amendments to grading criteria, setting and reviewing the CPD framework that underpins professional standing, overseeing the work of the five sector group committees, and managing the Institute's relationships with external bodies including government agencies, European partners, and other professional organisations.
+Key responsibilities of the National Council include approving new membership grades and amendments to grading criteria, setting and reviewing the CPD framework that underpins professional standing, overseeing the work of the five sector group committees (each of which can also have up to 16 voting members), and managing the Institute's relationships with external bodies including government agencies, European partners and peer professional organisations.

 The governance structure ensures accountability to the membership.
-Council decisions are communicated through regular updates, and members have the right to raise matters for Council consideration through their sector group representatives.
-This structure balances efficient decision-making with transparent, member-focused governance.
+Council decisions are communicated through regular updates, and members have the right to raise matters for Council consideration through their sector group representatives or directly via [email protected].
+This balances efficient decision-making with transparent, member-focused governance.

 The IIESMS National Council

-The National Council is the governing body of IIESMS, comprising ten elected members drawn from across the five sector groups.
-The Council sets strategic direction, oversees professional standards, manages institutional resources, and ensures the Institute fulfils its mission of advancing professional excellence.
+The National Council is the governing body of IIESMS, comprising up to 16 elected members (currently 9) drawn from across the five sector groups and the Institute's portfolio areas.
+The Council sets strategic direction, oversees professional standards, manages institutional resources and ensures the Institute fulfils its mission of advancing professional excellence.
+In addition, the Institute holds the constitutional privilege of nominating a representative to the Industrial and Commercial panel of Seanad Eireann.

 Victoria Wilmott, F.IIESMS